 B. To be eligible to receive Butler School of Music scholarship assistance, undergraduate scholarship winners must enroll in a minimum of 12 semester hours of course work per semester; graduate students must enroll in a minimum of 9 semester hours of course work per semester.

-C. Graduate scholarship award winners in a performance area must register and participate in designated ensembles or participate in accompanying.
+C. Scholarship award winners in a performance area must register and participate in designated ensembles or participate in accompanying.
 Discuss ensemble options with your primary instrument teacher.
 A list of approved ensembles is available in the Student Office, MRH 3.836.

 D. Bachelor of Arts in Music majors must be registered for individual instrument lessons and an approved ensemble each semester in residence in order to retain scholarship eligibility.